kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

-# Announement (2023-10-16)

-Hello, due to health issues, i was unable to work on the project, but I am now back in action!
-This week i am releasing the following updates:

-* The leagues will now be updated up to now.
-* The fixture parsed is fixed.
-* The fixture parser will no longer require you to download the html file.
-It will automatically open a browser and parse the file for you.
-It requires (Chrome, Firefox or Edge and Selenium Library).
-* ProphitBet will now support additional Machine Learning models.
-* Supports all leagues (provided by football-data.co.uk) by default.
-No more manually adding a league will be required.
-* Help Menu + User guide will be updated.

 # ProphitBet - Soccer Bets Predictor
-ProphitBet is a Machine Learning Soccer Bet prediction application.
-The name is a combination of "Profit" & "Prophet".
-It analyzes the form of teams with stunning visualizations, computes statistics from previous matches of a selected league and predicts the outcomes of a match using Advanced Machine Learning (ML) methods.
-The supported algorithms in this application are Neural Networks, Random Forests & Ensemble models.
-Additionally, the users may analyze the features of the models and adjust the models accordingly.
-The model extracts soccer data for multiple leagues from *football-data*(https://www.football-data.co.uk/).
-Additionally, the application can parse upcoming fixtures from *Footystats*(https://footystats.org/) and predict the upcoming matches for a league.
-There is also an auto-save feature, which saves the training of the models, so that users can re-load them on the next run.
+ProphitBet is an **Open Source** Machine Learning (ML) Soccer Bet prediction application.
+The name comes from a combination of "Profit" & "Prophet".
+With profitbet, You can analyze the form of teams using advanced machine learning methods and stunning visualizations techniques, compute several statistics from previous matches of a selected league and predict the outcomes of a matches.
+The supported algorithms in this application are Deep Neural Networks, Random Forests, XG-Boost, KNN, SVM, Decision Tree, Logistic Regression, Naive Bayes & Ensemble models.
+Several feature prrprocessing method are also included, such as Data Normalization and Imbalanced-Learning techniques, which further boost the performance of ML models.
+The app extracts soccer data for **every** league included in *football-data*(https://www.football-data.co.uk/).
+Additionally, the application can parse upcoming fixtures from *Footystats*(https://footystats.org/) and predict the upcoming matches of a league.
+Moreover, advanced validation techniques, such as Cross-Validation and Holdout are automatically employed during the model's training, to ensure smaller chances of the trained models being over-fitted.
 Finally, the application requires **Internet Connection**, in order to download the league data.

 # Stunning Graphical Interface